MilaNLProc/feel-it/README.rst

 Data Access
 -----------

-Send us an email :)
+Fill out this [form](https://forms.gle/FBzNxyFUL8MXe4pE9) to access the dataset, an email notification will be sent with the data.

 Features
 --------